 So what would Dory do in times of difficult situations?
 She would just keep swimming!
 Herein lies other life lessons that Finding Dory seeks to deliver, most particularly remaining positive in difficult situations.
 Dory is taught by her own parents that there is always a way to overcome difficulties (hence Charlie’s quote) and while it may be difficult for her to confront challenges that include her lack of sense of direction, it is seen that she still remains hopeful that she will still find her way back to her family despite the encountered obstacles.
 She did everything she could instead of giving up and relied on her friends for help instead of holding herself back to ask for it.
 Her approach to problems inspires and teaches us that despite having our own weaknesses and threats coming our way, there will always be ways in surviving our own storms as long as we hold our heads high and we are determined to solve our problems.
 As an individual who have difficulties solving her own problems, the film itself gives me more optimism to handle them on my own.

 And finally, it looks like Finding Dory is increasing awareness on sea animal captivity and human greed to capture the animals for the sake of entertainment.
-These creatures are placed in grand aquariums for the public to see and children to play with and the sad looks on the creatures’ faces gives us a message that like humans, they deserve their own freedom.
-This message is further emphasized by their bigger smiles after they are saved from the captivity and were finally brought to the ocean.
+These creatures are placed in grand aquariums for the public to see and children to play with, and the sad looks on the creatures’ faces gives us a message that like humans, they deserve their own freedom.
+The importance of sea animal freedom is further emphasized by their bigger smiles after they are saved from the captivity and were finally brought to the ocean.
 I am really hoping that this film will also serve as a lesson on how we are supposed to treat our environment, as much as it entertains and touches our souls.

 Definitely recommended to both children and grown ups.
 More kudos to Disney Pixar for producing such masterpieces!